KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_partially_saturated/README.md

 ## Case Specification
 In this test case, a column of 1 x 5 m soil is considered (set between -5 m and 0 m).
 A phreatic line is set at the level of $y = -2$ m.
 The water pore pressure field is then calculated.
 The simulation is done on a double stage process, and steady state Pw and U-Pw elements are considered.
-This test is conducted for various configurations, including 2D3N (for Pw) and 2D6N(for Pw and U-Pw) triangular elements.
+This test is conducted for various configurations, including

+- 2D3N: for Pw and U-Pw small strain elements
+- 2D6N: for Pw and U-Pw small strain and U-Pw different order elements.

 The pressure distribution along the column is then evaluated with its alalytical result.

 ## Results